itmaroon/block-collections/readme.txt

 - By setting it to "Make it a menu", it will become a hamburger button in mobile mode (displayed on devices with a width of 767px or less), and when you click it, it will stick out from the left.
 - These settings can be set separately for desktop mode (displayed on devices with a width of 768px or more) and mobile mode (displayed on devices with a width of 767px or less).
 - By setting it to be movable, you can adjust the placement by dragging.
 With this feature installed, the old version of Draggble Box has been discontinued.
+10. Design Radio
+This block allows you to set styles for HTML radio button input elements.
+This time, we have prepared a normal radio button type and a button type.
+It is possible to add a button to deselect the element.
+11. Design Calender
+- This block allows you to select and enter a date from a calendar.
+You can choose the start day of the week to be Sunday or Monday.
+- You can also set the display of holidays.
+To set holidays, you need to obtain an API key for the Google Calendar API.

+This plugin contains the ability to extend the core blocks: core/paragraph, core/image, core/table, core/list, and core/quote.
+The extended core blocks act as inner blocks of the blocks specified by the plugin, so they cannot function independently outside of the plugin.

+1. core/paragraph
+- Added ability to set margins and padding.
+- Added the ability to set line height.
+- A function has been added that allows you to set a maximum height, and if the height exceeds that, a "See more" button will be displayed and displayed using that button.
+2. core/list
+- Added ability to set margins and padding.
+- Added the ability to set line height.
+- Added the ability to set borderlines and rounded corners.
+3. core/quote
+- Added ability to set margins and padding.
+- Added the ability to set borderlines and rounded corners.
+- Added the ability to set line height.
+4. core/table
+- Added ability to set margins and padding.
+- Added the ability to set borderlines and rounded corners.
+5. core/image
+- Added the ability to choose whether to fit the size to the parent element.
+- Added ability to set margins and padding.
+- Added the ability to set the image size.

 == Installation ==